-The MLPA analysis may provide further useful guide to select appropriate molecular targets in gastric cancer.
-From preliminary analyses from a clinical study of breast cancer, the NSABP B-31 trial, it was suggested that the tumors with co-amplified HER2 and MYC have a remarkable favorable prognosis with adjuvant trastuzumab treatment (28).
+The MLPA analysis may provide further useful guidance in the selection of appropriate molecular targets in gastric cancer.
+From preliminary analyses from a clinical study of breast cancer, the NSABP B-31 trial, it was suggested that the tumors with co-amplified ERBB2 and MYC have a remarkably favorable prognosis with adjuvant trastuzumab treatment (28).
 In an early experimental study, small molecule inhibitors of FGFR2 induced apoptosis in SNU 16, which has co-amplification of FGFR2 and MYC, but induced only growth arrest in KATOIII, which has only FGFR2 amplification (29).
-Thus, we may expect additional effects from co-amplification of MYC in the targeting therapy against EGFR2-amplified cancer cells.
+Thus, we may expect additional effects from the co-amplification of MYC in the targeted therapy against FGFR2-amplified cancer cells.
 Furthermore, information of the amplification of CCND1 is useful because expression of CCND1 may cause resistance to cisplatin, which was co-administered with trastuzumab in the ToGA clinical trial.

 Amplification and gain of TOP2A were found in eight ERBB2-amplified cancers.
-TOP2A amplification was exclusively observed with the concomitant amplification of ERBB2(9).
+TOP2A amplification was exclusively observed with the concomitant amplification of ERBB2 (9).
 TOP2A encodes an enzyme required for DNA replication, topoisomerase II α , and clinical studies have confirmed that breast cancer patients with TOP2A gene amplification are more sensitive to topoisomerase II α -based therapy (30).
-As TOP2A resides very close to ERBB2, being separated only by approximately 680kb (UCSC Genome Browser on Human Feb 2009 Assembly), MLPA may have higher resolving power than FISH to determine if the amplicon containing ERBB2 extends to the locus of TOP2A.
+As TOP2A resides very close to ERBB2, being separated only by approximately 680 kb (UCSC Genome Browser on Human Feb 2009 Assembly), MLPA may have higher resolving power than FISH to determine if the amplicon containing ERBB2 extends to the locus of TOP2A.
 In the present study, two additional candidates for molecular targeting, CDK4 and MDM2, were found in ERBB2-non-amplified gastric cancers.

-In conclusion, MLPA is the feasible and easiest tool to collect semi-comprehensive information on the ERBB2 and molecular target or possible target genes, and useful to plan individualized molecularly targeted therapy against gastric cancers.
+In conclusion, MLPA is a feasible and easy-to-use tool to collect semi-comprehensive information on ERBB2 and possible target genes, and MLPA can be useful in planning individualized molecularly targeted therapy against gastric cancers.